Sodees/python-lambda-boilerplate/README.md

 ### Setup Configurations

 **Step 1**
-After installing dependencies, copy the config.yaml.sample file to config.yaml and modify the relevant values.
-At a minimum the following settings should be changed:
+After installing dependencies, copy the config.yaml.sample file to config.yaml and modify the relevant values

-- function_name
 - description
 - role

+Function name most be provided in the config/production.yaml and development.yaml

+- function_name

 **Step 2**
 Uncomment the `environment_variable` blocks in the relevant config files (if necessary) and add environment-specific configuration in those areas